 During sessions with a hypnotherapist, the therapist will help assess the stress or anxiety, identifying the root of stress or anxiety whether it is a situation, a physical issue, a past experience or a relationship.
 Then they will set a goal asking how the person would like to feel, how they would like to be, and things that they would chose to do if free of stress and anxiety.

 If you have never experienced the benefits of hypnotherapy, psychotherapy or Mindfulness before or simply want more information, then please contact us for a preliminary, no obligation, chat.

 Free initial consultation

-If you are uncertain in any way whether hypnotherapy could benefit your condition we are happy to offer a free, no obligation 30 - 45 minute consultation to establish the suitability of the therapies we offer and the benefits you can expect to gain.
+If you are uncertain in any way whether hypnotherapy could benefit your condition we are happy to offer a free, no obligation consultation to establish the suitability of the therapies we offer and the benefits you can expect to gain.

 Honesty and integrity guaranteed

 The most important thing to us is the well being of our clients and prospective clients.
 We will be open and honest with you about the suitability and potential benefits of our therapies at all times, and if required offer alternative solutions where appropriate.
 We always endeavour to complete treatment in the minimum number of sessions possible.